kielabokkie/jsonapi-behat-extension/README.md

 ## Usage

-To use the step definitions provided by this extension you need to modify your `FeatureContext.php` file to extend the `JsonApiContext` instead of the standard `BehatContext`.
+To use the step definitions provided by this extension you need to modify your `FeatureContext.php` file to extend the `JsonApiContext` instead of the standard `BehatContext` and call the `parent::construct()` method in the constructor.

 ```php